 a) whether and how to reduce the number of services or interactions to efficiently provide policies to the different policy enforcement points.

-b) whether and how to the UE requests UE Policies from the 6G CN.
+b) whether and how to support the UE to request UE Policies from the 6G CN.

 2. Whether and how to consider user preferences during UE policy evaluation at UE.